What is an FHA Home Loan?

 - Low down payment: FHA enables borrowers to buy a home with a low down payment, which is 3.5% in most cases.

 - Low credit score: Borrowers can qualify for an FHA home loan with a minimum credit score of 580 for a home loan with a 3.5% down payment; however, many lenders require a slightly higher credit score to qualify.
-In some cases, borrowers may qualify with a lower credit score, but the down payment is typically much higher.
+Sometimes, borrowers may qualify with a lower credit score, but the down payment is typically much higher.

-- Lower interest rate: Borrowers can often get a lower interest rate with an FHA home loan, compared to a conventional loan.
+- Lower interest rate: Borrowers can often get a lower interest rate with an FHA home loan than a conventional loan.

-- Sellers can contribute more toward closing costs: An FHA home loan allows sellers to contribute up to 6% of the selling price toward closing costs, compared to conventional loans which allow sellers to contribute 3%.
+- Sellers can contribute more toward closing costs: An FHA home loan allows sellers to contribute up to 6% of the selling price toward closing costs, compared to conventional loans, which would enable sellers to contribute 3%.

 Higher 2017 FHA Home Loan Limits

-In 2017, the FHA home loan limits were raised.
+The FHA home loan limits were raised in 2017.